-Fiscal year 2022-23 was not a good year for the Electric Utility as the cost of purchased power rose significantly.
-However, infrastructure improvements did continue, and these two factors combined resulted in a decrease in cash reserves.
+Fiscal year 2022-2023 was not a good year for the Electric Utility as the cost of purchased power rose significantly.
+In fiscal year 2023-24 the cost of purchased power returned to rates similar with prior years.
+Infrastructure improvements did continue, and these two factors combined resulted in an increase in cash reserves.
 Management was able to continue with its ambitious five-year plan to modernize the infrastructure of both the Water and Sewer Utilities.